 Over the next few years our aim is that every student at The Priory School will have access to their own Chromebook.
 We want to help build their digital resilience to enable them to learn independently, creatively, collaboratively and to communicate anywhere at any time.

 Students learn in many different ways at both home and school.
 Embracing the use of technology allows learning to be increasingly engaging.
 Students will be able to take responsibility for their own learning, allowing the school to extend education far beyond the four walls of the classroom.
-We have already seen fantastic evidence of this during the COVID-19 pandemic after loaning out over 140 of our ‘pilot scheme’ Chromebooks to allow students to work from home.

 The Priory School teaching staff are committed to developing opportunities to engage with new technologies so that devices support learning.
-Over the last 2 years our staff have taken part in professional development and training to embed opportunities for learning with Chromebooks and to develop their use of the G Suite for Education apps.
+Over the last 3 years our staff have taken part in professional development and training to embed opportunities for learning with Chromebooks and to develop their use of the G Suite for Education apps.

-Year 7 September 2020
+New Year 7